EdinburghClinicalNLP/chatgpt_icd_coding/README.md

 ```
 </details>

-We opted in to using conda as our package manager.
+We opted to use conda as our package manager.
 The following will install the necessary dependencies:
 ```
-conda env create -f environment.yml conda activate chatgpt_icd_coding
+conda env create -f environment.yaml conda activate chatgpt_icd_coding
 ```